-Kyle Allen begins his first year as a graduate assistant in the Cumberland athletic department.
+Former Cumberland baseball player Kyle Allen begins his first year as a graduate assistant with the athletic department.
 His responsibilities in the department include helping with class attendance, organization of athletic department activities including Leadership Training in August for all student-athletes, as well as game management and marketing efforts.

-He earned Second Team All-County honors at Wheeler High School in Marietta as a junior and senior and Honorable Mention All-County as a sophomore for the Wildcats.
+He was a three-year letterwinner at Wheeler High School in Marietta, garnering All-County honors as a junior and senior and Honorable Mention All-County as a sophomore for the Wildcats.
 Allen was named the team’s Defensive Player of the Year in each of his final two seasons as well.

-Allen earned his bachelor’s in Health and Human Performance with an emphasis in Exercise Science from Cumberland in May 2017 and is currently enrolled in the master’s program for Spors Management at CU.
+Allen received bachelor’s in Health and Human Performance with an emphasis in Exercise Science from Cumberland in May 2017 and is currently working on his master’s in Sport Management at CU.